Search String

 The Original Shadow of the Beast

-Shadow of the Beast is a 12-level beat 'em up that features puzzles.
-In Shadow of the Beast the player assumes the role of a goat-warrior versus a horde of beasts, demons and undead.
-The warrior's attacks include punching, kicking, throwing fireballs and firing lasers.
-The warrior can run, crouch, jump and climb ladders.
+Aarbron's attacks include punching, kicking, throwing fireballs and firing lasers.
+The warrior can run, crouch, jump and climb up and down ladders.
 Flight is possible via jetpack, and potions can be collected that restore the warrior's energy.

 Shadow of the Beast was designed and programmed by Martin Edmondson and Paul Howarth; its graphics were drawn by Martin Edmondson; its audio composed by David Whittaker; cover by Roger Dean.

 Shadow of the Beast was developed by Reflections in nine months.
+Shadow of the Beast was developed on an Amiga 2000.

-Shadow of the Beast was distributed on 2x 3.5" 880 kB diskettes.
+Shadow of the Beast was distributed on 2x 3.5" 880kB diskettes.
 It was not hard disk drive-installable.

 Shadow of the Beast Features